NestJS Case Study

 The remediation walkthrough was performed locally against that revision.
 Dependency changes were applied during the exercise, but they were not committed in the NestJS repository.

 This is a useful stopping point for the public study.
-The scanner surfaced the one meaningful parent-package move, the move worked once peer-resolution friction was handled, and the remaining work is clearly in the deeper transitive-and-toolchain bucket.
+The scanner surfaced two meaningful first-pass moves, both worked once peer-resolution friction was handled, and the remaining work is clearly in the deeper transitive-and-toolchain bucket — not a zero-findings endpoint.

 Baseline findings